nguyen8amk1/UIT_NT230.N21.ATCL-Secure_Social_Network/README.md

 cp .env.example .env
 ```

+Makefile is a text file containing rules to automate the compilation and building process of software, use `root user` to run `Makefile`.

 ```
 make install
 ```

-Makefile is a text file containing rules to automate the compilation and building process of software.

 **Next time you run it, you just need**